113ll3/Ibmclouddocscli/idt/commands.md

 ### get-credentials command parameters
 {: #creds-parameters}

-The following parameter can be used with the `enable` command or by updating the app's `cli-config.yml` file directly.
+The following parameter can be used by updating the app's `cli-config.yml` file directly.

 Command parameters that are entered on the command line take precedence over the `cli-config.yml` configuration.
 {: note}